 In short: No, I don't.

-"N" expressed her intention to screenshot the e-mails we'd exchanged, and post the screenshots publicly in order to "expose" me as an evil pedophile.
-As soon as I was aware that "N" was planning to spread bizarre propaganda and smear my name, I wrote a pre-emptive response where I summarized the entire situation so that "N" couldn't create a false narrative about me.
+After hearing this, my opponent expressed an intention to screenshot the e-mails we'd exchanged, and post the screenshots publicly in order to "expose" me as an evil pedophile.
+As soon as I was aware that this person was planning to spread bizarre propaganda and smear my name, I wrote a pre-emptive response where I summarized the entire situation so that they couldn't create a false narrative about me.

 In short: No, I don't.